saymrwulf/fpga-verilog-lab/notes.md

 2022-03-21T06:21:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2022-03-26T04:44:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2022-03-26T22:09:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (fpga-verilog-lab)
+2003 paper) (fpga-verilog-lab) 2022-03-26T07:50:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)